J-1 Visa Financial Services Representative Jobs

 Clarify the two-year home residency requirement upfront

-Certain J-1 participants in finance-related exchange programs are subject to the two-year home residency requirement under INA Section 212(e), which affects future H-1B or green card eligibility.
+Certain J-1 participants in finance-related exchange programs are subject to the two-year home residency requirement under INA Section 212(e), which affects future H-1B visa or green card eligibility.
 Confirm with your designated sponsor whether your specific program carries this condition before accepting an offer.

 Request a prevailing wage check before signing